 Successful business protection in divorce can sometimes come down to hiring the right lawyer.
 It is crucial to work with a family law attorney who understands how businesses operate, how they are valued and how they can be shielded from the damaging effects of a divorce.
-At the Law Office of Linda D. States, I regularly help owners or “out spouses” define and protect their interest in business value and income, and I can help you, too.
+At State Family Law, I regularly help owners or “out spouses” define and protect their interest in business value and income, and I can help you, too.

 I have extensive experience in this area, an intersection of family law and business law.
 Here are just some of the services I offer:

 Before you decide on a strategy for your business post-divorce, it is critical to determine the value of the business and the share that each spouse owns.
 When that information is known, you may have several options: